Howard Berman: Elections

-Berman won election to the Assembly in 1972 from a district in the Hollywood Hills, unseating the incumbent Republican speaker pro tempore.
+Berman won election to the State Assembly in 1972 from a district in the Hollywood Hills, unseating the incumbent Republican speaker pro tempore.
 His brother Michael, campaign manager in Henry Waxman's 1968 Assembly race, again ran a targeted mail operation.

 Tenure

 In 1974, Berman and Waxman both opposed Willie Brown's unsuccessful revolt against Speaker of the California State Assembly Leo McCarthy, who rewarded Berman's loyalty by appointing him the youngest majority leader in Assembly history.
 McCarthy fired Berman when Berman tried to replace him in 1980.
 Although McCarthy failed to retain the speakership, Berman failed to win it and Brown became speaker.
 Other members remarked on what a tough politician he was; the Bermans helped arrange a primary defeat for at least one colleague (Jack R. Fenton) who had opposed his bid.

 Committee assignments

 He also served as Chairman of the Assembly Democratic Caucus and on the Policy Research Management Committee of the Assembly.